 - 4 Tablespoons cream (or cream off the top of full fat coconut milk)

 - Preheat the oven to 350 degrees.
 Grease and flour a 9 x 13 inch baking pan.

 - In a large bowl, whisk together the cocoa powder, sugar, flour, salt, soda, and baking powder.
 (Note: If your cocoa powder is clumpy, you may need to sift it before whisking in).

 - Make a hole in the center of the dry ingredients then pour in the water, oil, vinegar, and vanilla.

 - Mix all the ingredients together until smooth.
-Pour in the prepared baking pan and bake for 30-35 minutes, or until toothpick inserted in the center comes out clean.
+Pour in the prepared baking pan and bake for 32-38 minutes, or until the cake is starting to pull away from the sides and a toothpick inserted in the center comes out clean.

 For the frosting:

 - In a small sauce pan, melt the butter.
 Add the brown sugar and bring to a boil, whisking constantly, until sugar is dissolved.